vuestorefront/storefront-ui/apps/docs/components/blocks/Filters.md

 ## Category list

 Category list allows users to browse and select categories of content or products.
-Each category can be expanded by tapping.
-Selected categories will be marked with green highlight and an icon.
+Clicking on category will navigate the user to the another page with different available subcategories.
+Currently selected category is marked with green highlight and check icon.
+The following example is build only for presentation - actual functionality must be implemented by the user.

 <Showcase showcase-name="Filters/CategoryList" style="min-height:400px">